TomSssM/MyCodewars/task-archieve/find-peak-element/task.md

 <summary>Task Type</summary>

-This is simply a type of task where we iterate an array using one pointer (pointer is when we save number to variable like `i` and use `i` as an index of the array and increment `i` per iteration) and get the solution
+This is simply a type of task where we iterate an array using one pointer and get the solution

+__Note:__ "pointer" is when we save number to variable like `i` and use `i` as an index of the array and increment or decrement `i` per iteration, the `i` variable is thus called a _pointer_

-__Note:__ just to be clear, iteration is the code that runs inside the braces of the for-loop (each time the same code is run but with different values of the variable `i` for example starting at 0 and ending with the index of the last element of the array)
+__Note:__ just to be clear, "iteration" is the code that runs inside the braces of the for-loop (each time the same code is run but with different values of the variable `i` (pointer) for example starting at 0 and ending with the index of the last element of the array)

+__Note:__ just to be clear, when we say "iterate an array" it means go over all the elements of the array (for example in the for-loop)

 We have already seen a similar task called [Love Triangle](../../cheatsheet/love-triangles.js).
 To solve that task we also simply iterate an array (and do certain things as we iterate it of course)